denten-books/plain-text/2-device.md

 would in some real sense take the place of the calculation.
 Ultimately, Turing described a device that was meant to embody the symbol: it transformed external abstractions into physical states, internal to the device.
-In doing so, this imagined machine was designed to breach the boundary between idea and matter.
-It was exactly an instrument for transforming thoughts into shapes.
+In doing so, his imagined machine breached the boundary between idea and matter.
+It was exactly an instrument for transforming thoughts into shapes, of the kind approached by formalist poetics.
 In that sense, Turing's hypothetical machine represents a advancement in the development of a long-standing thought experiment concerning the nature of human understanding and the beginning of a new, machine-assisted philological practice.

-The question of "automated" philology echoes through the canon of Western philosophic tradition.
+The question of an "automated" hermeneutics echoes through the canon of Western philosophic tradition.
 What does it mean to read and to understand something?
 Is it enough to repeat the words of another, as Phaedrus does in response to Socrates?
-Could a student be said to possess reason if he was merely parroting thoughts and not really thinking on his own?
-Would we say the same thing of an animal or a machine?
-The question was posed also by Descartes who wrote that it would not be sufficient for the "reasoned soul" to be "lodged in the human body like a pilot of a ship, except perhaps to move its members," but that intelligence must be "more closely joined and united with the body to produce true feelings and appetites."
+Could students be said to possess reason if they were merely parroting thoughts and not really thinking on their own?
+Would we say the same thing of animals or a machines?
+The question was posed already by Descartes who wrote that it would not be sufficient for the "reasoned soul" to be "lodged in the human body like a pilot of a ship, except perhaps to move its members," but that intelligence must be "more closely joined and united with the body to produce true feelings and appetites."
 Magpies and parrots can appear to speak, Descartes writes, but can they show us that they understand [@descartes_discourse_1996]?
 And what would that "showing" entail?

 <!-- ![Kircher's *Arca Musurgicae*, the musical composition box, 1650